-When coming into hospital, please bring any medicines, tablets or supplements you are taking.
-These will be stored in a safe in your room, and used to help the doctor to prescribe additional medication accurately.
+Bring any medicines, tablets or supplements you are taking in their original packaging.
+These will be stored in a safe in your room and used to help the doctor to prescribe additional medication accurately.

-In the unlikely event that there is a delay to your admission, we will contact you as early as possible, and your admission will be rescheduled.
+- In the unlikely event that there may be a delay in your admission, we will contact you as early as possible and your admission will be rescheduled.

 Day of Surgery Admissions Lounge